 The Positive Living Skills (PLS) Initiative is a whole of community approach to mental wellbeing.
-We support Early Learning Centres and Primary Schools lead a culture of mental wellbeing in their communities.
+We support Early Learning Services and Primary Schools lead a culture of mental wellbeing in their communities.
 Included in the initiative are ‘ready to implement’ ‘teacher-led’ scripted and resourced ‘whole of community’ programs aimed to build habitual skills for emotional intelligence in young people starting from Early Childhood through to Year 6, and that also support educators and families.

 The suite of Positive Living Skills programs include: